-How do you handle challenging behaviour in children?
 What are children trying to communicate when they 'act out'?
-Expand your knowledge and skills for positively addressing this.
+Expand your knowledge and skills for positively addressing challenging behaviour.

 It’s human nature to behave differently.
 Behaviour is how we communicate.
 It helps us understand each other.